Vin-Okumu/Bikes-Share/README.md

 #### 📝 SQL Code
-👉 Below is the MySQL query block that I used with the data.
+👉 Below is the query I used with the ***202502-divvy-tripdata*** on MySQL query.
 Feel free to run it yourself!